revanthks03/aws-demo/README.md

 # aws-demo
-this is a practice project
+this is a practice project </br>
+author - ks-revanth